 Breast cancer is the most common cancer among women in the United States and the second leading cause of cancer death among women behind lung cancer.
 One in 8 women will develop breast cancer in their lifetime.
 Today there are over 2.6 million breast cancer survivors in the United States.

 Public awareness of the disease and greater efforts for early detection with screening mammography have increased early detection of the disease, treatment and long-term survival.
-Early stage localized breast disease is associated with a 98% 5-year survival rate.
+Early-stage localized breast disease is associated with a 98% 5-year survival rate.
+Treatment of breast cancer has evolved dramatically.
+Patients typically have an option for mastectomy or breast-conserving therapy (lumpectomy and radiation).
+In addition, a sentinel lymph node biopsy is performed to see if the cancer has spread beyond the breast.
+The final determination of your treatment plan will be determined by your surgical and medical oncologist.
 Your general surgeon may refer you to a plastic surgeon to discuss options for breast reconstruction.
 You also have the choice to discuss options for breast reconstruction regardless of the treatment plan.
 If you are a breast cancer survivor and now wish to have a reconstruction, you have the option to seek options for breast reconstruction after mastectomy.

 Why Women Choose Breast Reconstruction